 Risotto is an elegant Italian rice dish.
 I’m sure many of you have heard it takes some effort to make it.
 It’s really not difficult, just a lot of stirring and the results are sooo worth the effort.
 When you cook rice this way it becomes a delectably creamy grain that remains separate and firm, not mushy.
-I’m adding savory flavors to the rice like broccolini, which taste slightly sweet, shallots, garlic and wine.
+I’m adding savory flavors to the rice like broccolini, which tastes slightly sweet, shallots, garlic, and wine.
 Many risotto dishes are fattening because of the amount of butter, cheese and cream added.
-I’m using a small amount of oil and adding no cheese or cream and yet this skinny, vegetarian risotto taste incredible!
-One main course serving has 259 calories, 6 grams of fat and 6 Weight Watchers Freestyle SmartPoints.
+I’m using a small amount of oil and adding no cheese or cream and yet this skinny, vegetarian risotto tastes incredible!
+One main course serving has 259 calories, 6 grams of fat, and 6 Blue WW Freestyle SmartPoints, and 6 Green.

 Prep Time: 10 minutes